Krahjotdaan/Krahjotdaan/README.md

 * 🎓  I'm qualified as drone operator
 * 🏆  Winner of the bootcamp "IT Vacation" of the Central University(2024)
 * 🏆  Prizewinner of the Pre-Professional Exam in IT track(2024)
-* 🏆  Prizewinner of the regional stage of the All-Russian Olympiad for schoolchildren in geography(2022, 2023, 2024)
 * 🏆  Participant in the finals of the Scientific and Practical Conference "Engineers of the Future" in IT track(2023)

 ### My stack